home-ward/take-home-coding-challenge/back-end.md

 <h2>Challenge Description</h2>

+We currently have an API set up to return information about a customer's application.
+It includes the name of the real estate agent who represents the customer.
+We want to hold more information about the real estate agent and display this information on our frontend.

-Write an API that returns Real Estate Agent information for display on the frontend.
-We want to see contact information, the agent's brokerage name and location, and their list of clients.
+Write an API that returns real estate agent information for display on the frontend.
+We need to see the agent's contact information, brokerage name, and location (city, state).

 <h3>Make sure to include:</h3>
-- Data models
+- Data models (put in models.py)
-- Endpoints
+- Endpoints (put in urls.py)
-- Any utility functions needed
+- Any utility functions needed (put in utils.py)
+- Any additional files/functions/objects you may need

 <h3>Requirements</h3>
-- Code in the language you are most comfortable with
+- We set up a Django project, but please code in the language you are most comfortable with.
+You do not need to know python to complete this project.
+- Do not spend more than 2 hours on this project.
+It does not need to be complete before we review your work.
-- Use object oriented programming design
+- Use object oriented programming design.
-- Simple REST API
+- Write a simple REST API. ?????
-- Write unit tests
+- Include error handling and unit tests when applicable.
+- Include a README file that describes your approach to the problem.
-- Link to your Github/Bitbucket repository
+- Link to your Github/Bitbucket repository.
-- Code that is well-structured
+- Make sure your code is well-structured.

-- Includes error handling
+<h3>How to Submit</h3>
+- Upload your repository on Github/Bitbucket.
-- README file that describes your approach to the problem
+- Send the link to your repository to josh@homeward.com.
+- We will schedule a time to review your work.